musondaAlexander/E-commerce/README.md

 #===================================================================================

 # Path: store\ contains the files that are specif to the store APP Wich is the First appp in the project
+# path: Templates \ contains all the HTML files  that are used for fron end in this project.